-- 1. Turn on or restart the managed system. - 2.
-Press <F2> during Power-on Self-test (POST). - In the System Setup Main Menu page, click iDRAC Settings.
+- 1. Turn on or reboot the managed system. - 2.
+Press <F2> during Power-on Self-Test (POST). - 3.
+In the System Setup Main Menu page, click iDRAC Settings.
 The iDRAC Settings screen is displayed.

 Installing System Components

 Recommended Tools

 You may need the following items to perform the procedures in this section: